z-zang/lm-lab-modern-js/modern_javascript_exercises/declarative_vs_imperative/declarative_vs_imperative.md

 ```

-Considering that declarative programming means "abstracting away complexity", consider how you would refactor the function
-`longPasswords()` so it uses _declarative_ methods to get the same result.
+Remembering that declarative programming means "abstracting away complexity", consider how you would refactor the function `longPasswords()` so it uses _declarative_ methods to get the same result.

 To run the tests:

             npm test declarative_programming.test.js

-Hint: make sure you're in the correct folder before running this command! 😉
+💡 Hint: make sure you're in the correct folder before running this command! 😉

-Note: there is a place for both imperative and declarative styles of programming.
-However, declarative programming is often favoured for being more readable.
+_Note: there is a place for both imperative and declarative styles of programming.
+However, declarative programming is often favoured for being more readable._